ZTF SN Ia DR2: Colour standardisation of Type Ia Supernovae and its dependence on environment: Colour dependence of SN Ia standardised magnitudes (steps)

-In this section, we investigate how the environmental step depends on SN colour.
-In \cite{Brout_Scolnic_2021}, the origin of the residual SN~Ia magnitude environmental step has been modeled as variations of the dust content (related to $c$) and properties (related to $\beta$) as a function of the host stellar mass.
-In Sect.~\ref{sec:colour_distribution}, we confirm that indeed the colour distribution seems twofold, with redder SNeIa getting their colour excess from host dependent properties and likely from interstellar dust.

-To test for the hypothesis of the dust origin of the steps, one can compute steps for different colour bins.
+In this section, we investigate the dependence of the environmental step on SN colour. \cite{Brout_Scolnic_2021} modelled the origin of the residual SN~Ia magnitude environmental step as variations in the dust content (related to $c$) and properties (related to $\beta$) as a function of the stellar mass of the host.
+In Sect.~\ref{sec:colour_distribution}, we confirmed that the colour distribution indeed seems to be twofold, and that redder SNe Ia obtain their colour excess from host-dependent properties and likely from interstellar dust.
+To test the hypothesis of a dust origin of the steps, steps for different colour bins can be computed.
 If dust is the main driver of the observed magnitude step, bluer SNe (i.e. not reddened by dust) should not exhibit a step.
-On the contrary, for red SNe, a step should appear, signalling two different colour-correcting laws (i.e. two $\beta$) for the two different environments.
+For red SNe, a step should appear.
+This would signal two different colour-correcting laws (i.e. two $\beta$) for the two different environments.
 The hypothesis of the existence of different $\beta$ for different host environments has been challenged in Sect. \ref{sec:beta_linearity}, but not as a function of SN colour.

-A first simple test for the dust hypothesis for the step origin is to cut our sample in two on SN colour, and to compute steps separately.
-The values of blue ($c<0$, \prov{373} SNe) and red ($c>0$, \prov{547} SNe) steps are compiled in Table \ref{tab:steps_blue_red}.
-All of the blue SN steps are significantly different from 0.
-The red SNe mass steps are larger than the blue ones, but still consistent with the blue steps.
-The blue local colour steps are however slightly larger than the red local colour steps.
-This points towards dust not accounting for the whole environmental step.
+A first simple test for the dust hypothesis for the step origin is to cut our sample into two on SN colour, and to compute the steps separately.
+The values of blue ($c<0$, 379 SNe) and red ($c>0$, 559 SNe) steps are compiled in Table \ref{tab:steps_blue_red}.
+All of the blue SN steps are significantly different from zero.
+The red SNe mass steps are larger than the blue steps, but they are still consistent with the blue steps.
+The blue local colour steps are slightly larger than the red local colour steps, however.
+This indicates that dust does not account for the whole environmental step.

-We then focus on replicating Fig.~6 of \cite{Brout_Scolnic_2021}, as was also done in \cite{Kelsey_2023, Popovic_2023, Wiseman_2023}.
-We thus plot in Fig. \ref{fig:BS20} the corrected Hubble residuals, magnitude step and scatter split on environment as a function of SN colour.
-Unlike \cite{Brout_Scolnic_2021}, but as was done in \cite{Kelsey_2023}, we consider local and global colour $(g-z)$ as well as local stellar mass as environment tracers, in addition of global stellar mass.